kmcdermo/kalman1D/README.md

 ##How to run the code

 This code requires ROOT is enabled on your machine.
 It compiles with gcc; so on Mac, this will pick up clang.
+This code also contains a port of SMatrix, a vectorizable template matrix operations library.
+The SMatrix clocks in at roughly 10k lines of code!

 To run this code out-of-the-box, do the following: